StackStorm/st2docs/docs/source/mistral_yaql.rst

 documentation and git repo to explore more options.

 **Built-in**
-For the full list of built-in functinos, see `Standard Library section in YAQL docs <https://yaql.readthedocs.io/en/latest/standard_library.html>`_.
+For the full list of built-in functions, see `Standard Library section in YAQL docs <https://yaql.readthedocs.io/en/latest/standard_library.html>`_.
 Some noticeable examples:
 * ``float(value)`` converts value to float.
 * ``int(value)`` converts value to integer.
 * ``str(number)`` converts number to a string.